ontio/ontology/docs/specifications/sigsvr.md

     "version":0,        //The version that invokes native contract "payer":"XXX",      //The fee payer's account address
     "params":[
         //The parameters of the Native contract are constructed according to the ABI of calling method.
-All values ​​are string type.
+All values are string type.
     ]
 }
 ```